deckhouse/deckhouse/docs/site/_includes/getting_started/bm/STEP_FINALIZE.md

 {% endsnippetcut %}
   </li>
   <li>
-    Deckhouse will generate the script needed to configure the prospective node and include it in the cluster.
-Print its contents in Base64 format (you will need them at the next step):
+    <p>Deckhouse will generate the script needed to configure the prospective node and include it in the cluster.
+Print its contents in Base64 format (you will need them at the next step):</p>
 {% snippetcut %}
 ```bash
 sudo /opt/deckhouse/bin/kubectl -n d8-cloud-instance-manager get secret manual-bootstrap-for-worker -o json | jq '.data."bootstrap.sh"' -r